sittingpretty/antivpn/README.md

 # antivpn
 This is a super-basic anti-vpn app in js.
+It does NOT include access to a library.
 May add or change in the future.